Should Millennials get $13,500 to close the generation gap?

 Kay Neufeld, an economist at the Centre for Economics and Business Research, said the payment would be "a massive leg up."

-"I think it would change a lot for a lot of people," he said, adding that it could make home ownership feel within reach, or encourage someone to go to college.
+"I think it would change a lot for a lot of people," he said, adding that it could make home ownership feel within reach, or encourage someone to go to university.

 A spokesperson for the government said it welcomed the report from the Resolution Foundation, and described the gap between generations as "one of the key challenges of our time."
 The spokesperson declined to say whether proposals in the report would be considered.